mapsforge/mapsforge/README.md

 See the **[integration guide](docs/Integration.md)** and [changelog](docs/Changelog.md).
 And read through [how to contribute](docs/CONTRIBUTING.md) guidelines.

-If you have any questions or problems, don't hesitate to ask our public [forum](https://groups.google.com/group/mapsforge-dev) for help.
+If you have any questions or problems, don't hesitate to ask the [GitHub Discussions](https://github.com/mapsforge/mapsforge/discussions) for help.

 - Mapsforge project uses a [compact file format](docs/Specification-Binary-Map-File.md) for fast ad-hoc rendering of OpenStreetMap data.
 - We provide tools to [compile your own maps](docs/Getting-Started-Map-Writer.md) with detailed [instructions](docs/MapCreation.md) and also [precompiled maps](https://download.mapsforge.org/).